ZachMolzner/Final-Fantasy-Tactics-Party-Optimizer/README.md

 Derived data computation

-Modular architecture

-Rule-based optimization systems

-UX recreation of legacy game UI in a modern web context

-Structured problem solving and system design
+Deterministic rule-based system design

+Clean separation of logic and UI

+API integration and normalization

+Scalable component architecture

+Evolution from MVP → multi-page application

-It reflects both software engineering skills and passion-driven product design.
+It reflects both engineering discipline and passion-driven product design.

 📜 Disclaimer

-This project is a fan-made planning tool inspired by Final Fantasy Tactics.
+This is a fan-made planning tool inspired by Final Fantasy Tactics.

 It is not affiliated with or endorsed by Square Enix.
+No copyrighted game assets are intentionally distributed in this project.